baioc/baioc/README.md

 <hr/>

 <p>
-  * For security-sensitive communications, please encrypt your messages with my public PGP key.
+  * For security-sensitive communications, please encrypt your messages with my personal PGP key.
   <br/>
   Its fingerprint is <code>CBC54EF64ADF0F590095B06ABD4C56811EC6922D</code>, and it should be available at:
   <ul>